We use cookies to ensure that we give you the best experience on our website. Read more

 Financial instruments

-Industrivärden recognizes continuing changes in value of all listed shareholdings and equity derivatives through profit and loss.
+All listed shareholdings and equity derivatives are measured at fair value through profit or loss.
 Purchases and sales of financial instruments are recognized as per the transaction date.

 Issued stock options